catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 - **Opening:** Community partners interested in developing research skills but lacked access to traditional training.
 - **Challenge:** Create accessible research training for community members wanting to conduct environmental justice research.
-- **Action:** Okafor developed 6-week course at community center for 12 residents (ages 22-67); Chen contributed data sessions.
+- **Action:** Okafor developed 6-week course at community centre for 12 residents (ages 22-67); Chen contributed data sessions.
 - **Resolution:** 10 completed; 3 led own projects; 1 enrolled in master's program; course described as "opening doors I didn't know existed".

 **Team contribution:** Dr. Okafor (lead), Dr. Chen (guest sessions) - collaborative training delivery.

 </details>

 Community partners who participated in research projects often expressed interest in developing their own research skills but lacked access to traditional academic training pathways.
-Dr. Okafor wanted to create accessible research training specifically designed for community members wanting to conduct their own environmental justice research.
-She developed and delivered a six-week "Community Research Methods" course through a local community center, attended by 12 residents ranging in age from 22 to 67.
+Dr. Okafor developed and delivered a six-week "Community Research Methods" course specifically designed for community members wanting to conduct their own environmental justice research, delivered through a local community centre and attended by 12 residents ranging in age from 22 to 67.
 The course covered research design, ethical considerations, data collection, and advocacy strategies, using environmental justice examples throughout.
 Dr. Chen contributed two sessions on data analysis and visualisation.
-Ten participants completed the course, with three going on to lead their own community research projects and one enrolling in a part-time master's program, citing the course as "opening doors I didn't know existed."
+Ten participants completed the course, with three going on to lead their own community research projects and one enrolling in a part-time master's program, citing the course as "opening doors I didn't know existed".

 <details class="ocar-breakdown">